craftcms/docs/docs/4.x/extend/field-types.md

 Any column Craft creates in the `content` table will automatically get a random 9-character suffix like `_ycpsotpa`.
 This ensures column names are unique even in the rare case that identical handles are used.
 You can get this suffix from any field instance from its `columnSuffix` property.

-This automatic suffix behavior was introduced in Craft 3.7 and only impacts existing fields when they’re saved—not via migration when Craft is updated.

 If you’d rather have your custom field type manage its own content in the database, you can return `false` for hasContentColumn()—just know that you’ll have to manually account for several things you otherwise get for free when Craft manages its content fields in the database:

 - Automatic creation, duplication, retrieval, and deletion of field content in the database.